chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 #### Resolution

-Use `--airgap-bundle` option and the `restore` command.
+Use the `--airgap-bundle` option and the `restore` command.
 Locate the name of the airgap bundle from the path `/var/tmp`.
-For example, airgap bundle file name, *frontend-20210908093242.aib*.
+For example, the airgap bundle file name, *frontend-20210908093242.aib*.

 ##### Command Example